-FlexIN <> FlexOUT
+FlexIN – FlexOUT

 Every year approximately 500,000 youth are brought to juvenile detention centers.
 According to a recent statistical analysis 0.2% of admitted youth are 10 years and younger.
 The highest percentage of admitted youth is 15 years old (45%).
 Studies show that 70% of detained youth are being held for non-violent offenses.
 Other studies show that 70% of youth held in secure detention were arrested or returned to secure detention within one year of release.

 We feel it is important to introduce an outside-option to the young students we work with on the inside.
-Our teachers are getting a lot of requests from youth where to go for FLEX sessions in the community, and how to be involved with the program when they are released.
+Our teachers are getting a lot of requests from youth where to go for Flex sessions in the community, and how to be involved with the program when they are released.

 We believe that in an inclusive and creative community based setting, the students can find a secure base in order to create and express themselves.
-The Flex Program promotes creativity, keeps youth socially engaged and mindful, provides them with a sense of pride and fosters success.
-By providing a positive outlet through recreation for self-expression, the FLEX program help participants find healthy solutions to conflict, and curb recidivism.
+The Flex Dance Program promotes creativity, keeps youth socially engaged and mindful, provides them with a sense of pride and fosters success.
+By providing a positive outlet through recreation for self-expression, the Flex program help participants find healthy solutions to conflict, and curb recidivism.

-Oslo Flex Program – Last Queens:
+Oslo Flex Program – Last Queens

-In the fall of 2015 the sister program: “Oslo Flex Program” was established in Norway.
-Oslo Flex Program is a nonprofit organization focusing on free recreational and creative activities (dance, music) that foster social relationships, positive body-image, and empowerment for kids and adolescents from different communities in Oslo.
+Oslo Flex Program (est. 2015) is a nonprofit organization focusing on free recreational and creative activities (dance, music) that foster social relationships, positive body-image, and empowerment for kids and adolescents from different communities in Oslo.
 The program keep youth engaged and occupied during recreational time and recess.

 Back to School Project:

-One of the goals of the Flex Program is to offer an alternative learning model where creative arts, individual interests and motivation are keys to success.
+One of the goals of the Flex Dance Program is to offer an alternative learning model where creative arts, individual interests and motivation are keys to success.
 We see that intrinsic motivation drives learning, and engage youth in a way that makes them realize their own potential and strengths.

 Back to School addresses dropout rates by engaging kids in various activity groups.
 The activity groups have a curriculum that coincides with the course curriculum in school.
-For example, the debate group: This curriculum matches the social sciences in school through creative activities like radio-shows/podcasts, debate groups and music.
+For example, the debate group: This activity plan matches the social sciences curriculum in school through creative activities like radio-shows/podcasts, debate groups and music.
 The students are working towards two main events a year that gathers 500 – 800 kids from the community.